asteere/ad-nimbus/docs/RegressionTesting.md

 while true; do date; fluf; sleep 5; echo; done

 # Test that the load balancer is using all the netlocation servies in a round robin fashion.
-# Do a page reload (^R) for each netlocation service.
-A simple reload is likely to use the cache and not make a new request.
-# Look at the logs to see that each netlocation is fielding a request.
-TODO: make sure this works, provide example.
-f journal netlocation@{1..N}.service

-# TODO: Create a bash function that runs a curl command for each net location service
+# To view nginx reloading after confd sends the SIGHUP
+tail -f ~/share/nginx/nginx_error.log

+# To view nginx redirecting the curl request to the different netlocation service
+tail -f ~/share/nginx/nginx_access.log

+# Run checkNetLocation to send the netlocation request to nginx.
+checkNetLocation

 # Remove the addService file, watch the netlocation services decrease to the adNimbusEnvironment minNetLocationServices value.
 while true; do date; fluf; sleep 5; echo; done

-# The netlocation State and Dstate columns should go from launched to ?loaded? starting at the highest number netlocation service.
+# The netlocation State and Dstate columns should go from launched to loaded

 # The monitor service will output an Error message if the number of launched instances doesn't match the etcdctl number of netlocation keys.
 I am uncertain if this is a real issue.